saleor/saleor-dashboard/README.md

 ### Error Tracking

-Saleor Dashboard is using a generic error tracking wrapper function that takes care of the most popular use cases:
+Saleor Dashboard uses a generic error-tracking wrapper function that takes care of the most popular use cases:

 - initializing the tracker
 - capturing exceptions and (optionally) displaying the event id
 - setting basic user data (this is opt-in and disabled by default)

-By default it ships with a Sentry adapter but any kind of error tracking software can be used by creating a custom adapter (using Sentry and TS types as an example).
+By default, it ships with a Sentry adapter, but you can use any error-tracking software by creating a custom adapter (using Sentry and TS types as an example).

 Example: